marcuswhybrow/ray-peat-rodeo/content/2012-09-26-mind-body-connection.md

 RP: Yes, there are scales or hierarchies of play, and they strengthen the organism to enter the world more generally with an attitude of play, desire in action.

-KM: In [[Persinger, Michael A.|Michael Persinger’s]] lecture, [[Persinger, Michael A. [url] https://www.youtube.com/watch?v=qgawWCBj2Jk|No More Secrets]], he spoke of an experiment in which a person’s dreams were affected by another person’s thoughts in another room.
+KM: In [[Persinger, Michael A.|Michael Persinger’s]] lecture, [[Persinger, Michael A. > https://www.youtube.com/watch?v=qgawWCBj2Jk|No More Secrets]], he spoke of an experiment in which a person’s dreams were affected by another person’s thoughts in another room.
 The implication of this video is that we are all connected.
 Is the person who is in good health affected by the field of a person or group of people who are in bad health?
 Does the “other” person’s health then become important to my health?

 RP: It’s good to be surrounded by happy people.
 If you insist on being happy in the presence of authoritarians, you risk losing your job or being considered insane, or worse.
 One rigid person can freeze up a large group, but sometimes it can go the other way.